September 26, 2021/Skin Care & Beauty

 Hyaluronic acid

 When looking at skin care products Dr. Khetarpal says it is important to read the labels.
-“Look at the ingredient list to see what’s actually in there versus what they are marketing them for,” she says.
+“Look at the ingredient list to see what’s actually in there versus what they are marketing them for,” she suggests.

 Learn more about our editorial process.